-- (a) The employer and a majority of the employees at a workplace may agree to introduce an arrangement at the workplace under which an employee takes time off during the employee's ordinary hours of work and makes up that time later. - (b) If an agreement under paragraph (a) has been made for a workplace, an employee may elect, with the consent of the employer, to take time off and make up that time later. - (c) An employee working make-up time is entitled to breaks in accordance with clause 16-Breaks. - (d) If make-up time is worked at a time when penalty rates are applicable under clause 25-Penalty rates, the employer must pay the employee in accordance with Table 6-Penalty rates (see clause 25.2(c)) for that time.
+- (a) The employer and the majority of employees at a workplace may agree to introduce an arrangement at the workplace under which an employee takes time off during the employee's ordinary hours of work and makes up that time later. - (b) If an agreement under paragraph (a) has been made for a workplace, an employee may elect, with the consent of the employer, to take time off and make up that time later. - (c) An employee working make-up time is entitled to breaks in accordance with clause 16-Breaks.

-(e) The employer must keep a record of make-up time arrangements as a time and wages record.
+- (d) If make-up time is worked at a time when penalty rates are applicable under clause 27-Penalty rates, the employer must pay the employee in accordance with Table 6-Penalty rates for that time. - (e) The employer must keep a record of make-up time arrangements as a time and wages record.